 All equipment has a weight value associated with it.
-A character has a limit to the weight of his currently equipped gear, which you can increase by raising your Endurance statistic.
-When you are over half of that limit, your movement will be somewhat sluggish and you won't be able to roll nimbly.
+A character has a limit to the weight of his currently equipped gear, which can be increased by raising the Endurance statistic.
+When over half of that limit, movement will be somewhat sluggish and rolling will be considerably slower.
 On the flipside, heavier armor provides more protection.

-Stamina is what is used for all your actions.
+Stamina is what is used for all actions.
 Sprinting, attacking, rolling, defending, everything costs stamina.
-When you're out of stamina your only option is to simply run.
-Stamina regenerates fast, however the heavier your armor, the slower it regenerates.
-Stamina can also be increased by leveling your Endurance stat, though this benefit stops after Endurance 40.
-Equipment weight has a big impact on how your character plays.
+When out of stamina the only option is to simply run.
+Stamina regenerates fast, however the heavier the armor, the slower it regenerates.
+Stamina can also be increased by leveling the Endurance stat, though this benefit stops after Endurance 40.
+Equipment weight has a big impact on how the character plays.
 Bigger, heavier weapons are also slower to use and cost more stamina to swing, but do more damage.

 Starting out, each world has a neutral tendency.
-By killing bosses or Black Phantoms, you can shift the tendency towards White, and by dying in Body Form or killing helpful NPC's, you shift it towards Black.
+By killing bosses or Black Phantoms, the player can shift the tendency towards White, and by dying in Body Form or killing helpful NPCs, they shift it towards Black.
 By reaching Pure Black or Pure White World Tendency, specific events are unlocked, such as doors opening or Unique weapons appearing.
-Some characters may turn up and either offer you side quests, or try to kill you, depending on Tendency.
-Also it effects the challenge of the game itself as well as drop rates.
+Some characters may turn up and either offer side quests, or become hostile, depending on Tendency.
+Also it affects the challenge of the game itself as well as drop rates.
 The whiter the tendency the players HP is penalized less in soul form and the player does more damage and drop rates increase on healing items, the blacker the tendency the enemies hit harder but release more souls on death and drop rates increase on rare items.

 Note that World Tendency is affected by multiplayer, which is the server's median and changes depending on what others are doing.
 An example: If a majority of the players in the game are doing things in the world to change their tendency to black, this will affect the median appropriately, and likewise for white.
-The server median is based on sessions, so once you quit the game, the server median tendency is lost to you.
-It should also be noted that if you play online it will reset your World Tendencies to one level below White, so if you plan to do the Pure World Tendency events you should play the game offline by not logging into PSN.
+The server median is based on sessions, so after quitting the game the server median tendency is lost.
+It should also be noted that playing online will reset the World Tendencies to one level below White, so if anyone seeking to do the Pure World Tendency events should play the game offline by not logging into PSN.

-Similar to World Tendency, certain actions will shift the tendency of your own character.
-Killing invading Black Phantoms or using the Resurrection spell on Blue Phantoms will bring you closer towards white , while killing certain NPC's or assassinating other players as a Black Phantom will shift you towards Black.
-Some weapons deal bonus damage based on your tendency, and you can earn unique rings for either Pure Black or Pure White Tendency.
-Lastly there is also a special NPC that only becomes available when a characters tendency is pure Black and certain extra conditions are met.
+Similar to World Tendency, certain actions will shift the tendency of the player's own character.
+Killing invading Black Phantoms or using the Resurrection spell on Blue Phantoms will bring them closer towards white, while killing certain NPCs or assassinating other players as a Black Phantom will shift them towards Black.
+Some weapons deal bonus damage based on tendency, and the player can earn unique rings for either Pure Black or Pure White Tendency.
+Lastly there is also a special NPC that only becomes available when a character's tendency is pure Black and certain extra conditions are met.